-Here’s how you can use Prodigy to fight summer learning loss in four easy steps:
+Here’s how you can use Prodigy to encourage summer learning in four easy steps:

 2. Review your Progress Report

 Check student progress for the school year by grade level and strand content.
-When you’ve selected your classroom, go to your Reports tool and choose the Progress Report.
+When you’ve selected your classroom, go to your Reports tab and choose the Progress report.